tbsdigitallabs/Documentation-for-TBS/ai-training-platform/docs/AUDIT_REPORT.md

 2025-12-01

 ## Summary
-Comprehensive audit of all changes made during the migration from ephemeral filesystem storage to persistent Firestore and Cloud Storage.
+Comprehensive audit of all changes made during the migration from ephemeral filesystem storage to persistent Firestore and Cloud Storage, including the implementation of a secure, private image proxy for user uploads.

 ## Issues Found & Fixed